-We live in an aging society where about 83 percent of the population will reach the age of 65.
-This not only means that we’re living longer, but that we’re all frantically searching for the Fountain of Youth.
+We live in a society where about 83 percent of the population will reach the age of 65, meaning people are consistently living longer lives.
+This not only means that we’re living longer, but that we’re all frantically searching for the Fountain of Youth to retain our youthful characteristics as long as possible

 We all want to know what will make us look younger for the longest amount of time possible.

-According to science, exercise can be the answer to the question we seek.
+According to science, exercise can be the answer to the question we seek, or at least part of the answer.
 Regular physical activity is essential to your overall well-being, especially as you age.
-Making that all-important choice to improve your physical activity will be the best thing you can do for yourself at this stage in your life.

-It will help you age younger and happier.
+It will help you age slower, maintain your energy level, and remain happier.

 Benefits of Staying Active As You Age